 By Travis Baugh

-A ductless mini-split system is often the best choice for a garage AC unit.
-These systems operate independently from your home's main HVAC, providing efficient, zoned cooling and heating without requiring ductwork.
-This guide will walk you through everything you need to know about choosing the right garage air conditioner.
+A ductless mini split system is one of the most efficient and reliable choices for a garage AC unit.
+These systems operate independently from your home's main HVAC, providing intelligent, zoned cooling and heating without the need for complex ductwork.

 Why are Ductless Mini-Splits the Best AC for a Garage?